shabanraza/react-otp-timer/README.md

             <h1>Otp Timer counter</h1>
             <Otp
                 style={style}
-                minutes={1.5}      // Minutes ( Pass the no of minutes that you want count ) resendEvent={this.resendEvent.bind(this)} //  Resend button event you can pass your function name here />
+                minutes=1.5 // Minutes (Enter the number of minutes to count) resendEvent=this.resendEvent.bind(this)} //  Resend button event You can pass your function name here />
         </div>
     )